(for full travel log, please contact me via email)

 Here you find an appreciation of the time it takes to make a meal.
 Bones from the animal carcass are cooked for hours and might be the evening meal she feeds her family, nothing is wasted.

 Around her kitchen/work area, there are pots and pans, dishes and plastic containers full of herbs that have been picked in the wild.
-The half leg of some animal that has been smoked hangs off the metal rack that contains salamis and other hunks of meat.
+The half leg of some animal that has been smoked, hangs off the metal rack that contains salamis and other hunks of meat.
 There are elements of straight nature too.
-The round stones beside the wood-burning stove catch the heat and extend their warmth into the space.
-On a table sits a large antler and before it the shells of a crustaceans that, now empty, have small tea lights in them.
-Here is where you can allow your mind to wander and also focus as we talk about food sustainability, food waste, and the hard fact that 90% of the food consumed in NL/LAB has to be imported.
+The round stones placed beside the wood-burning stove catch the heat and extend their warmth into the space.
+On a table sits a large antler and in front of it shells of a crustaceans that, now empty, have small tea lights in them.
+Here is where you can allow your mind to wander and also focus as we talk about food sustainability, food waste, and the hard fact that 90% of the food consumed in Newfoundland/Labrador has to be imported.

 She believes that it is only through teaching the young people that things will change.
 The skills and knowledge of how to make use of and mind the land and its produce is disappearing as the aging population of this province passes away and more and more people move off the land.
 The younger people, who have not grown up with food urgency, are not engaged enough with the issue, but it is changing, if slowly.